HackSheffield/hacksheffield-bot/README.md

 There will be announcements at:
 - Start of the hackathon
 - Half way point
+- Devpost reminder at 10:00
-- Devpost reminder at 10 AM
+- Devpost reminder at 11:00
-- Devpost reminder at 11 AM
+- Devpost reminder at 12:00
 - End of the hackathon

 ## Installation